rehierl/abstract-properties/12-x-doctree-traversal/12-0-ordered-doctrees/2-2-alternative-reasoning.md

         |-----------|
 ```

+Note that, after this intermediate step, node `n` has node `fc` as one and only
+only child.
+After all, each and every descendant is now subsequent to `fc` and
+therefore a node in its scope.

-Continuing with the child order of `r`, one can state that the edges in that
+Continuing with the child order of `r`, one can state that this child order
-order transform the subsequent siblings of `n` such that they are subsequent to
+transforms the subsequent siblings of `n` such that they are subsequent to
 `n`.
-Because of that, these nodes, including all of their descendants appear as
+Because of that, these nodes, including all of their descendants appear
-descendants in the scope of `n`, but *not also* in the scope of `fc`.
+as descendants in the scope of `n`, but *not also* in the scope of `fc`.
+Hence, node `n` now has node `ns` as its second child.

 ```
          r